Dakota Meyer: Military service

-Civilian
+Civilian life

-A year after the Battle of Ganjgal, after drinking at a friend's house, Meyer attempted to commit suicide using a Glock pistol kept in his truck's glove compartment.
+A year after the Battle of Ganjgal, after drinking at a friend's house, Meyer attempted suicide using a Glock pistol kept in his truck's glove compartment.
 The gun was not loaded.
-Meyer later sought help for post-traumatic stress disorder.
+He later sought help for post-traumatic stress disorder.

 In September 2011, Kentucky Governor Steve Beshear bestowed upon Meyer the honorary title of Kentucky Colonel during an event in his hometown of Greensburg in which Meyer served as grand marshal.

 Meyer filed a lawsuit against his former employer, defense contractor BAE Systems, alleging the company and his supervisor punished him for his opposition to a weapons sale to Pakistan.
 The lawsuit claimed that BAE Systems ridiculed Meyer's Medal of Honor, called him mentally unstable and suggested he had a drinking problem, thereby costing him a job.
 On December 15, 2011, BAE announced that the parties resolved their dispute out of court.

 On December 14, 2011, McClatchy news outlets published an article which questioned the actual number of lives Meyer saved.
 The article explained that accounts leading to Medal of Honor awards are frequently inaccurate, and that in Meyer's case "crucial parts that the Marine Corps publicized were untrue, unsubstantiated or exaggerated".
 At the same time, the article emphasized that Meyer "by all accounts deserved his nomination."

 Meyer and Bing West wrote the book Into the Fire: A Firsthand Account of the Most Extraordinary Battle in the Afghan War, about the Battle of Ganjgal.
 It was published on September 25, 2012.
 In the book, Meyer makes a case for Army Captain William D. Swenson to be awarded the Medal of Honor; Swenson had criticized Army officers at the nearby Forward Operating Base Joyce for not providing fire support, leading to accusations that the paperwork for his Medal of Honor recommendation had been "lost" as punishment.
 Those same officers were later cited following a military investigation for "negligent" leadership leading "directly to the loss of life" on the battlefield.
 Swenson was awarded the Medal of Honor on October 15, 2013, over four years after first being recommended for the award.
 In 2013, Meyer participated in the fourth season of Maximum Warrior, a TV competition among U.S.-military operators, featuring ten military-inspired challenges.
 Meyer, eliminated on the eighth episode, "Night Hostage Rescue", airing November 26, 2013, finished in fourth place.

 As of 2015, Meyer sits on the advisory board for VETPAW, an organization of U.S. military veterans dedicated to protecting African wildlife.
+In May 2025, Freedom Industries (an online clothing and lifestyle brand) announced his part in leading the rebuild of their brand and operations.

 Meyer is a proponent of legalizing the medical use of cannabis, which he says can help veterans suffering from PTSD while also reducing usage of opioid drugs.
 In March 2018, Meyer co-authored an op-ed calling for medical cannabis to be legalized in Kentucky.